-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 (the Code), which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the Code), which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
 The accounts have been prepared on the going concern basis.

-In carrying out its assessment that this basis is appropriate, made for the going concern period to 31 March 2023, management have undertaken forecasting of both income and expenditure, the expected impact on reserves, and cashflow forecasting.
+In carrying out its assessment that this basis is appropriate, made for the going concern period for 12 months from the approval of these financial statements, management have undertaken forecasting of both income and expenditure, the expected impact on reserves, and cashflow forecasting.

-The LFC's most recent balances are as follows:
+Our most recent balances are as follows:

-Date General Fund Earmarked reserves 31/03/21 £12.7m £79.6m
+Date General Fund Earmarked reserves 31/03/22 £20.8m £ 71.9m

-Our forecast balance on reserves was set out in the Budget 2021/22 and included forecast total reserves at 31 March 2022 of £64.8m and at 31 March 2023 of £59.8m.
-This LFC expects to maintain balance on the General reserve to maintain the minimum level as set by the LFC's CFO of 3.5 per cent of net revenue expenditure after a planned transfer from Earmarked Reserves.
+Our expected General Fund and Earmarked Reserve position would have a predicted balance of £17.1 million and £54.6 million at 31 March 2023.
+This remains above our minimum level of GF balances as set by the LFC's CFO of 3.5 per cent of net revenue expenditure after a planned transfer from Earmarked Reserves.

-The cashflow forecasting and assessment of the adequacy of our liquidity position demonstrates positive cash balances throughout the going concern period, and no expectation of external borrowing, other than to support the capital programme, which is consistent to our plans and normal practice.
+Our cashflow forecasting and assessment of the adequacy of our liquidity position demonstrates positive cash balances throughout the going concern period, and no expectation of external borrowing, other than to support the capital programme, which is consistent to our plans and normal practice.